 This post may contain affiliate links.
 Please read our disclosure policy.

-Chicken broccoli rice casserole is a comforting one-pot stove-top dinner with lean chicken breast, fresh broccoli, and tender rice.
-It's quick, easy, a little cheesy, and great for weeknights.
+Chicken broccoli rice casserole is a comforting one-pot stovetop dinner made with lean chicken breast, fresh broccoli, and tender rice—no canned soup required.
+It’s quick, easy, a little cheesy, and perfect for weeknights.

 Want to Save This Recipe?